espanido

 Collect the sentence by selecting the correct words in order.

-They will play tennis on Saturday. - Translate this sentence to Spanish.
+Next year we will travel to Spain. - Translate this sentence to Spanish.

 • Nosotros aprenderemos a bailar salsa. - We will learn to dance salsa.